buhowski/react-typescript/public/text-data/games/CossackSaga/Part2/Part2EN.md

 Along with the fragments of magical energy, a fragment of the supreme demon bursts into the world.
 It fell somewhere unknown, hidden in the darkness.
 Only time will tell when this ancient evil will find its new master.

+[mobile-slider]

 ## More Details

 ***Under Construction …***

 The author is seeking resources and time to bring these masterful ideas to life.
-If you know how or where to get support, please write to me.
+If you know how or where to get support, please write to me!